 "A compilation of biographical and bibliographical information on more than 265 outstanding Native North American men and women throughout history.
 Each signed narrative essay covers a prominent individual from politics, law, journalism, science, medicine, religion, art and literature, athletics, education, or entertainment.
 The book includes includes a listing of entries according to tribal group or nation plus a listing of entries according to occupation or tribal roles."

-NOTE: For content from the online version, conduct an advanced search by publication title for Native North American Artists.
+Conduct an advanced search by publication title for Native North American Artists

 "Profiling 400 prominent artists of the 20th century, each entry in this reference includes a biographical profile; lists of exhibitions, public galleries and museums; a bibliography of books and articles by and about the entrant; and presents a critical perspective on the artist's work."